djwrisley/RLAC/_posts/2025-01-29-disclosure-generative-AIS25.md

   - Assignments
   - chatGPT
   - genAI
-  - S24
+  - S25

 ---

 ## Guidelines for the Disclosure of Generative AI:

+THIS IS A DRAFT POST

+We will be interacting with different forms of generative AI (genAI) throughout the semester, both in class exercises and graded ones

-There are two exercises in which I ask you to interact with one form of generative AI: first, the Digital Literacy Narrative with AI text generators and Assignment 3 using GPT for data wrangling.
+First, the Digital Literacy Narrative with AI text generators and Assignment 3 using GPT for data wrangling.